-Upon successful completion of Modules A through G, medical assisting students participate in a 160 hour externship at an approved facility.
-The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry level medical assisting skills in working with patients.
-Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
-Externs are evaluated by supervisory personnel at the site at 80and 160-hour intervals.
+Upon successful completion of Modules A through G, Medical Assisting students participate in a 160 hour externship at an approved facility.
+The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry level Medical Assisting skills in working with patients.
+Medical assisting externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
+Externs are evaluated by supervisory personnel at the site at 80- and 160-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
+Prerequisites: None.
+Lec.
+Hrs: 000, Lab Hrs: 000, Other Hrs: 160.